clojure-paris/clojure-paris.github.io/_posts/2016-07-01-starting-with-clojure-practical-tips.md

 permalink: /starting-with-clojure-practical-tips
 tags: [clojure,introduction,emacs,vi]
 ---
-In this article, I share my experience of developing with [Clojure](http://clojure.org/) over the last months.
+In this article, I share my experience of developing with [Clojure](http://clojure.org/) over the last years.
 I focus on the practical tips that will allow you to start seamlessly on Mac Os X (but should apply with Linux and Windows).

 ![Clojure logo](/img/clojure-logo.png)